bjohnson05/cmsi186/cmsi186-Spring2020/homework06/README.md

 ### Assignment Due:<br /> Monday, 2020-04-06

 <blockquote>
-Learning Outcomes: Students will (1) implement an independent version of arbitrary-length string arithmetic; (2) understand the concept of breaking a large problem into smaller parts; (3) get a chance to explore ["Public-key Cryptography"](https://en.wikipedia.org/wiki/Public-key_cryptography); and (4) learn to document code using the "javadocs" tool.
+Learning Outcomes: Students will (1) implement an independent version of arbitrary-length string arithmetic; (2) understand the concept of breaking a large problem into smaller parts; (3) get a chance to explore [Public-key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography); and (4) learn to document code using the "javadocs" tool.
 </blockquote>

 ## For this homework: